Analysis | The Tax Biden Wants to Double and Trump Might Cut

 2. Who pays them?

 Though anybody can have capital gains, it’s generally the very wealthiest of taxpayers who derive the bulk of their riches from capital gains profits on investments.
 More than 59% of taxpayers earning at least $250,000 reported capital gains income in 2017 versus about 15% of those earning $50,000 to $100,000, according to Internal Revenue Service tax-return data.
-And some low-income taxpayers don’t pay the tax at all: Married taxpayers earning up to $39,375 in 2019 paid a 0% capital gains rate.
-(That threshold is $40,000 for 2020.)
+And some low-income taxpayers don’t pay the tax at all: Individuals earning up to $40,000 pay a 0% capital gains rate this year.
 Homeowners also get a break.
 The first $250,000 in proceeds from the sale of primary residences are exempt from capital gains taxes for single person, or twice that for a married couple.

 3. Are U.S. rates high or low?

-Note: (An earlier version of this story corrected which taxpayers pay 0% capital gains rate in second answer.)